onap/vnfrqts-requirements/docs/Chapter8.rst

 R-61354: The VNF **MUST** implement access control list for OA&M services (e.g., restricting access to certain ports or applications).

-R-62468: The VNF **MUST** allow all configuration data shall to be edited through a NETCONF <edit-config> operation.
+R-62468: The VNF **MUST** allow all configuration data to be edited through a NETCONF <edit-config> operation.
 Proprietary NETCONF RPCs that make configuration changes are not sufficient.

 R-34552: The VNF **MUST** provide or support the Identity and Access Management (IDAM) based threat detection data for OWASP Top 10.